 Q. How does the Coordinated Master’s Program in Dietetics compare to a dietetics internship?

-A. Although 5-6 current master students will meet their internship/supervised practice requirements through our Coordinated Program, most will complete an external post-graduation internship.
+A. Although 6-7 current master students will meet their internship/supervised practice requirements through our Coordinated Program, most will complete an external post-graduation internship.
 Students CANNOT apply to the CMPD until they have completed at least one semester of graduate work.
 Applications for the CMPD program are in December and the “internship” starts in August.
-Unless you have an undergraduate degree in nutrition (which most of our graduates students do NOT), you are generally more competitive for the CMPD program during your second year of grad school.
+Unless you have an undergraduate degree in nutrition (which most of our graduate students do NOT), you are generally more competitive for the CMPD program during your second year of grad school.
 (Coordinated Dietetics Program)

 Q. What should I include in my statement of purpose?